ckeditor/ckeditor4-docs-samples/README.md

 Code samples for CKEditor documentation
 =====================

-This repository contains ready-to-use code samples created for the [CKEditor documentation](http://docs.ckeditor.com).
+This repository contains ready-to-use code samples created for the [CKEditor 4 documentation](https://docs.ckeditor.com/ckeditor4/docs/) and [website](https://ckeditor.com/ckeditor-4/).

 In order to see a sample in action, copy its source to the CKEditor `plugins` directory.

 1. Download a CKEditor package.
 Note that for development purposes it is recommended to download the source version.
-You can do this by downloading [your own CKEditor build](http://ckeditor.com/builder) (note the sample's requirements) and checking the "Source (Big N’Slow)" option at the bottom.
+You can do this by downloading [your own CKEditor build](https://ckeditor.com/cke4/builder) (note the sample's requirements) and checking the "Source (Big N’Slow)" option at the bottom.
 You can also clone the [CKEditor development repository](https://github.com/ckeditor/ckeditor-dev) and proceed from there.

 2. Copy the plugin directory which you can find in every sample to the `plugins` directory in the installed CKEditor package.